 The Truckee River Regional Park is your one-stop-shop for family fun in the snow with a new sledding hill (conditions dependent).
 Parking is easy and convenient, and there's no end to flat open fields to build a snowman or nooks and crannies to wage a competitive snowball fight.

-Did you know that Truckee has an abundance of dog-friendly winter trails that are plowed in winter and clear of snow?
-There are 21 miles of trail where you can get out for a refreshing walk with your pup, go on a crisp run, or push a stroller.
-Click here for the complete map!
+Did you know that Truckee has an abundance of dog-friendly winter trails that are plowed in winter and clear of snow?!
+That's right, 22 miles of scenic paved paths for a refreshing walk with your pup, go on a crisp run, or push a stroller.
+View our Trails, Maps, Access page to learn more!